open-contracting/standard-development-handbook/docs/extensions/index.md

 ## Publishing extensions

-Once an extension is created, it should be added to the [extension_registry](https://github.com/open-contracting/extension_registry) – an inventory of extensions that is included in the [standard's documentation](http://standard.open-contracting.org/latest/en/extensions/).
-To add an extension to the registry, create a pull request following the documentation in its [readme](https://github.com/open-contracting/extension_registry#readme).
+Once an extension is created, it should be added to the extension registry - an inventory of extensions that is included in the [standard's documentation](http://standard.open-contracting.org/latest/en/extensions/) - [as described in its readme](https://github.com/open-contracting/extension_registry).

 ### Publishing new versions of extensions